gohugoio/hugo/content/content-management/taxonomies.md

 ### Default Destinations

 When taxonomies are used---and [taxonomy templates][] are provided---Hugo will automatically create both a page listing all the taxonomy's terms and individual pages with lists of content associated with each term.
-For example, a `categories` taxonomy declared in your your configuration and used in your content front matter will create the following pages:
+For example, a `categories` taxonomy declared in your configuration and used in your content front matter will create the following pages:

 * A single page at `example.com/categories/` that lists all the [terms within the taxonomy][]
 * [Individual taxonomy list pages][taxonomy templates] (e.g., `/categories/development/`) for each of the terms that shows a listing of all pages marked as part of that taxonomy within any content file's [front matter][]